NathanMacLeod/FourierExplorer/README.md

-A program I made to learn more about Fourier Series
+A program I made to try to understand Fourier Series more.

 # Demonstration